• Skip to content

 4. Create a Development Process

-Create a defined and specific talent management process that includes the identification of skills and aptitudes needed to meet the predetermined competencies.
+Create a defined and specific talent management process that includes identifying skills and aptitudes needed to meet the predetermined competencies.

 For example, if the position requires the skill of preparing and presenting a sermon message, the candidate may need the development of that competency.

-There should also be conversations that help to identify potential talent as well as discussing strengths, weaknesses, skills, experience, and developmental needs of the available employee pool.
+There should also be conversations that help to identify potential talent as well as discuss strengths, weaknesses, skills, experience, and developmental needs of the available employee pool.

 Employee developmental plans should be part of a structured performance management system.
 This focus should also include employee development by increasing employee responsibilities and providing mentoring for employees with the potential for promotion.